Microchip-MPLAB-Harmony/classb_sam_e5x_d5x/docs/sam_e5x_d5x/docs/usage.md

 ## Clock

-The self-test for CPU clock checks whether the CPU clock frequency is within the permissible limit.
+The self-test for CPU clock checks whether the CPU clock frequency is within the permissible range.
 It uses RTC and SysTick to measure the CPU clock frequency.
-The RTC is clocked at 32768 Hz from the XOSC32K and CPU clock can be from any other high frequency oscillator.
+The RTC is clocked at 32768 Hz from the 32 kHz External Crystal Oscillator and CPU clock can be from any other high frequency oscillator.
 If the CPU clock frequency is within specified error limit, it returns PASS.
 The test duration is defined by one of the input arguments.
-The RTC is configured to take clock from an external 32.768 kHz accurate crystal.
 The clock self-test can be used at startup as well as run-time.

+**Note**
+1. This self-test uses the RTC peripheral.
+Thus, if it is used during run-time, the RTC shall not be used by the application for continuous modes such as real time clock or calendar.
+If the RTC is used for some other purpose, it must be reconfigured after running the clock self-test.
+2. Keep the clock test duration lesser than the WDT timeout period, to avoid the WDT resetting the device.

 Flow chart of the self-test for CPU clock frequency